extrawest/a2a-movie-chatbot/README.md

     The server will start on `http://localhost:41241`

+2. Start the Quotes Agent server:

+    ```bash
+    npm run agents:quotes-agent
+    ```

+    The server will start on `http://localhost:41242`

+3. Start the Multiagent Coordinator:

+    ```bash
+    npm run agents:multiagent
+    ```

+    The server will start on `http://localhost:41240`

-2. In a separate terminal, start the CLI client:
+4. In a separate terminal, start the CLI client:

     ```bash
        npm run a2a:cli
     ```

 ## 🏗 Project Structure